pyotty/cardmarket-.net-SDK/README.md

 Dim lsa2 = mkm.Stock_FindArticle("jace", IdGame)
 ```

-- ~~Stock (File) - Returns a CSV file with all articles in the authenticated user's stock, further specified by a game and language.~~     NotImplemented
+- ~~Stock (File) - Returns a CSV file with all articles in the authenticated user's stock, further specified by a game and language.~~     not yet implemented

-- ~~Stock in Shopping Carts - Returns the Article entities of the authenticated user's stock that are currently in other user's shopping carts.~~ NotImplemented
+- ~~Stock in Shopping Carts - Returns the Article entities of the authenticated user's stock that are currently in other user's shopping carts.~~ not yet implemented

-- ~~Stock Article - Returns a single Article entity in the authenticated user's stock specified by its article ID.~~ NotImplemented
+- ~~Stock Article - Returns a single Article entity in the authenticated user's stock specified by its article ID.~~ not yet implemented

-- ~~Change Stock Article Quantity - Changes quantities for articles in authenticated user's stock~~ NotImplemented
+- ~~Change Stock Article Quantity - Changes quantities for articles in authenticated user's stock~~ not yet implemented

 ## Thank you
 If my code has helped you and you'd like give a donation